EAnthonycarranza/Companion-Connect/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/yourusername/companion-connect-blog.git`
-2. Navigate to the project directory: `cd companion-connect-blog`
+2. Navigate to the project directory: `cd Companion-Connect`
 3. Install the dependencies: `npm install`

 ## Usage
 1. Start the server: `npm start`
-2. Visit `http://localhost:3000` in your web browser to access the Companion Connect Blog.
+2. Visit `http://localhost:3001` in your web browser to access the Companion Connect Blog.
 3. Sign up or log in to start exploring stories or posting your own.

 ## License